Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 The copyright of any photographs produced using this equipment is owned by Jennifer Deegan.
 Anyone who wishes to use the photographs should approach her directly through the <a href="http://chlorophyllosophyimages.blogspot.co.uk/2016/12/the-chlorophyllosophy-image-library.html"> Chlorophyllosophy Image Library</a> or through the <a href="https://www.plantsci.cam.ac.uk/directory/deegan-jennifer">University of Cambridge</a>.
 This copyright also applies to the photographs of the system used on this website.

+## Grant acknowledgement

+Purchase of the microscope objective was supported by the Biomaker Challenge 2017 which was jointly funded by OpenPlant, a BBSRC/EPSRC Synthetic Biology Research Centre Grant BB/L014130/1 and the Isaac Newton Trust.
+Biomaker Challenge 2017 was coordinated by University of Cambridge's Synthetic Biology Strategic Research Initiative and the CambridgeSens Network.